OWASP/CheatSheetSeries/cheatsheets/Error_Handling_Cheat_Sheet.md

 # Introduction

 Error handling is a part of the overall security of an application.
-Except in movies, an attack always begin by a **Reconnaissance** phase in which the attacker will try to gather as much technical information (often *name* and *version* properties) as possible about the target, such as the application server, frameworks, libraries, etc.
+Except in movies, an attack always begins with a **Reconnaissance** phase in which the attacker will try to gather as much technical information (often *name* and *version* properties) as possible about the target, such as the application server, frameworks, libraries, etc.

-Unhandled errors can assist an attacker in this initial phase, which is very important for the rest the attack.
+Unhandled errors can assist an attacker in this initial phase, which is very important for the rest of the attack.

 The following [link](https://cipher.com/blog/a-complete-guide-to-the-phases-of-penetration-testing/) provides a description of the different phases of an attack.